 - Chlorinated water is destructive to all bacterial forms.
 Only drink purified water.

 - Processed foods, especially cane sugar and corn syrup, upset the metabolism of healthy microbes.

 - Over sanitization destroys necessary external microbes protecting the body from foreign invaders.
-Avoid harsh body wash and soap.
+Avoid harsh body washes and soaps.

 - Antibiotics destroy good and bad bacteria, and it can take a long time to recover after their use.

 - Common medications can interfere with the function of microbes.

 - Artificial sweeteners like aspartame, saccharin and sucralose disrupt gut diversity.

 - Hard liquor is destructive to the beneficial microorganisms in the body.